All Episodes

 I'll tell you why his approval numbers are low.

-His numbers are low, in my estimation, because a lot of his own party and the people who voted for him are not supportive because he will not defend himself, and has not defended himself against any of these libelous, scandalous, scurrilous, brutal assaults and personal attacks that he has undergone for the past seven years.
+His numbers are low, in my estimation, because a lot of his own party and the people that voted for him are not supportive because he will not defend himself and has not defended himself against any of these libelous, scandalous, scurrilous, brutal assaults and personal attacks that he has undergone for the past seven years.

 I voted for him, not defending the country.

-It's not it's not that the country hates a guy.
+It's not that the country hates the guy.

-The country doesn't want to lose in a rock.
+The country doesn't want to lose in Iraq.

 The country doesn't agree with the Democrats about that.

-The country doesn't want to pull out of there in defeat.
+The country doesn't want to pull out of there and defeat, the majority anyway.

 So the Democrats think everybody hates Bush.